Molly Christian Tyler

 Formatting

 When you select the Novel or Novel with Parts format in Scrivener, you’ll have the option of structuring your project as an ebook, a paperback, or a manuscript (like you would send to an editor or agent).
-Each of these options includes what’s called “front matter”.
+Each of these options includes what’s called “front matter.”

-This is some basic information such as your novel’s title, you name, and in the case of the Manuscript format, your contact information.
+This is some basic information such as your novel’s title, your name, and in the case of the Manuscript format, your contact information.
 You can see each option’s front matter by clicking on the Front Matter section in the Binder:

 You can also see examples of what your final product might look like in the Sample Output folder under Research: